atsushieno/aap-juce/README.md

 aap-juce-plugin-host can enumerate the installed AAP plugins on the system (not limited to aap-juce ones), and instantiate each plugin.

-At this state, this repository itself is almost only about a set of build scripts that lets you bring in your own JUCE based audio plugins into AAP world.
+At this state, this repository itself is almost only about a set of build scripts that lets you port your (or others') JUCE based audio plugins to AAP world.
 And probably more importantly, this README.

 ## Why JUCE for AAP?